|

 final photo on the left shows the cockpit with

-achieved a good fit on the doors themselves -
+had achieved a good fit on the

-one of the more difficult aspects of an F2 build,
+doors themselves - one of the more difficult

-so it's good to know that part has been completed
+know that part has been completed already.

 "I